 By Alfy Austin

-Alfy Austin is Pastor of Woodstock Bible Church in Woodstock, Illinois and is a member of the GES Board.
+Alfy Austin is a member of the GES board and is pastor of Woodstock Bible Church in Woodstock, Illinois.
+The man about whom he writes is a member and leader of his church.